Chapter 41. Installing and configuring kdump

 Replace <value> with the value of the crashkernel= option that you prepared in the previous step.

 The crash dump is usually stored as a file in a local file system, written directly to a device.
-Alternatively, you can set up for the crash dump to be sent over a network using the NFS or SSH protocols.
+Optionally, you can send crash dump over a network by using the NFS or SSH protocols.
 Only one of these options to preserve a crash dump file can be set at a time.
 The default behavior is to store it in the /var/crash/ directory of the local file system.

 Prerequisites